matteobolner/https_nginx_container/README.md

 All SSL certificates for https access are created with OpenSSL and managed through docker secrets.
 The configuration files are managed through docker config; they are not encrypted, which is not necessary since they contain no sensitive data.

 To update configuration files and secrets, simply run "docker service update <service name> --secret-rm  <secret name>" to remove the file; followed by the same command with --secret-add <updated secret name>; different names can be used by remapping the secret with the extended command --secret-add source=<>,target=<>
+This is useful in case of for example expiring SSL certificates, or changes in the config file.